MCorentin/plot_transcripts_filtering.py/README.md

 <i>outputDir</i>: The output directory (default current directory)

+-n: will skip the plot creation (the output will be a tsv file).
+Useful when no graphic is available
+-v: activate the verbose mode, without this option, the script will be silent (except for errors)

 # Output

 For each threshold, the plot prints the number of transcripts left: